w3c/wai-tutorials/content/images/decision-tree.ja.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "An alt Decision Tree"
-title_html: "An <code>alt</code> Decision Tree"
-lang: en  # Change "en" to the translated-language shortcode
+title: "alt決定木"
+title_html: "<code>alt</code>決定木"
+lang: ja
-last_updated: 2024-01-15  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-02-23 # Put the date of this translation YYYY-MM-DD (with month in the middle)

-# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-# - name: "Translator Name Here" # Add one -name: line for every translator
-# - name: "Jan Doe"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
-# contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors
+translators:
+  - name: "Hiroya UGA"

 github:
-  branch: 'master-2.0'
+  branch: "master-2.0"
   repository: w3c/wai-tutorials
-  path: 'content/images/decision-tree.md'  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
+  path: "content/images/decision-tree.ja.md"

 resource:
   ref: /tutorials/images/ # Do not change this

 navigation:
   previous: /tutorials/images/imagemap/ # Do not change this
   next: /tutorials/images/tips/ # Do not change this

-permalink: /tutorials/images/decision-tree/ # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
+permalink: /tutorials/images/decision-tree/ja
 ref: /tutorials/images/decision-tree/ # Do not change this

 # In the footer below: